 The Town continues to manage its financial affairs in a prudent manner.
 Standard & Poor's confirmed the Town's bond rating to AA+ with a stable outlook which is reflective of management's incorporation of long range planning tools such as a five year rolling capital plan; building of reserve balances including multiple special purpose stabilization funds for future capital needs; addressing long term liabilities, such as OPEB, within its financial policies; investing in technology to ensure efficient operations; and maintaining an aggressive debt management strategy for capital improvements and pursuing pay-as-you-go options whenever possible.
-The Town is consistently successful at attaining federal, state and local grants for operational services, new initiatives as well as capital improvements including the Massachusetts School Building Authority, Massachusetts Board of Library Commissioners, Commonwealth's Clean Water Trust, Executive of Energy & Environmental Affairs, Commonwealth's Seawall & Dam Repair Fund, Commonwealth's Coastal Zone Management, Federal Emergency Management Agency, National Oceanic and Atmospheric Association and the Army Corps of Engineers.
+The Town is consistently successful at attaining federal, state and local grants for operational services, new initiatives as well as capital improvements including the Massachusetts School Building Authority, Massachusetts Board of Library Commissioners, Commonwealth's Clean Water Trust, Executive of Energy & Environmental Affairs, Commonwealth's Seawall & Dam Repair Fund, Commonwealth's Coastal Zone Management, Green Communities, Massworks, Federal Emergency Management Agency Hazard Mitigation and Flood Mitigation, National Oceanic and Atmospheric Association and the Army Corps of Engineers.

 The Town has also enhanced its revenue flexibility by establishing five enterprise funds.
-This has allowed the Town to shift 100% of the operating cost and capital improvements to the users of sewer, water, solid waste, golf course and waterways services so that no tax support goes towards providing these services.
-All related debt is funded through user fees.
+This has allowed the Town to shift 100% of the operating cost and capital improvements to the users of sewer, water, solid waste, golf course and waterways services so that no tax support goes towards providing operational support for these services.
+All related debt, except one sewer plant upgrade which matures in 2021, is funded through user fees.
 By doing so the Town is able to provide the maximum tax dollars available to all other services.